Nastel/JESL/README.md

 	1. Simulation (simulation type: `run`)
-	   Runs the specified simulation file and sends the tracking data to the JESL Cloud Event Sink and/or writes the tracking data to the specified file.
+	   Runs the specified simulation file and sends the tracking data to the JESL Event Sink and/or writes the tracking data to the specified file.
 In this mode, the simulator can be configured to run the simulation file a specified number of times, optionally generating unique correlators and tags for each iteration of